 10.3 Overview of Multi-Product Pipeline

 The greatest feature of a multi-product pipeline is batch transportation.
-The term ‘batching’ refers to the process in which different commodities are sent through the same pipeline is a series of batches.
-For example, operators will pump diesel for several hours before switching over to the next batch and then pumping petrol for the next few hours.
-The process of tracking and managing these batches is done through scheduling.
-Scheduling multi-product pipelines consists of two main activities – input and delivery.
+The term ‘batching’ refers to the process of sending different commodities through the same pipeline in a series of batches.
+For example, operators will pump diesel for several hours before switching to the next batch and then pump petrol for the next few hours.
+Tracking and managing these batches is done through scheduling.
+Scheduling multi-product pipelines consists of two main activities: input and delivery.

 The input step of scheduling consists of a sequence of batch injections.
-Before a batch can enter the pipeline the batch size, pump rate and input terminal need to be determined.
-A very important step in the input phase is to determine the input sequence of the commodities.
-The reason for this is to reduce interface costs, by avoiding product mixing or the need for pipeline cleaning.
+The batch size, pump rate, and input terminal must be determined before a batch can enter the pipeline.
+Determining the commodities’ input sequence is an important step in the input phase.
+This reduces interface costs by avoiding product mixing or the need for pipeline cleaning.
 As different commodities will be pumped through the same pipeline, certain sequences of commodities need to be avoided to prevent the contamination of specific commodities with the product that was pumped previously.

-Approaches to studying problems about pipeline scheduling include optimization models, knowledge-based techniques, and decomposition frameworks.
-Mathematical approaches to studying these problems are divided into a discrete class and a continuous class depending on how the product route is handled and the time domain which it falls within.
+Approaches to studying problems about pipeline scheduling include optimization knowledge-based techniques and decomposition frameworks.
+Mathematical approaches to studying these problems are divided into discrete and continuous classes depending on how the product route is handled and its time domain.

-Firstly, the discrete formulation consists of dividing the pipeline volume into various single-product regions and then dividing the planning horizons into various time intervals.
-Most commonly time and volume are divided uniformly, however alternative approaches are available.
-More accurately some formulations have put forth the idea that pipeline segments can be divided into either equal or different prescribed volumes.
+Firstly, the discrete formulation divides the pipeline volume into various single-product regions and then divides the planning horizons into various time intervals.
+Most commonly, time and volume are divided uniformly; however, alternative approaches are available.
+More accurately, some formulations have proposed that pipeline segments can be divided into either equal or different prescribed volumes.
 This approach considers changes in the pipeline diameter.
-In terms of time, this second approach allows for time intervals of adjustable duration to consider changes in the pump injection rate as well.
+In terms of time, this second approach allows for time intervals of adjustable duration to consider changes in the pump injection rate.

 Video link: